Germany–Haiti relations: History

-Before the foundation of the German Empire in 1871, the independent Hanseatic cities and Prussia were represented in Haiti by so-called ministerial presidents.
+Before the foundation of the German Empire in 1871, the independent Hanseatic cities and Prussia were represented in Haiti by so-called ministerial residents.
 The German Empire had been represented by consuls and envoys since the end of the 19th century.
 In 1891 Heinrich Ernst Göring took over the office of envoy.

 In 1872, the German Empire sent gunboats for the first time to support interests of German merchants.
 To force payment of outstanding debts, the covered corvette SMS Vineta entered Port-au-Prince harbor.
 The SMS Vineta, supported by the SMS Gazelle, brought up two Haitian gunboats to make its presence felt.
 The so-called "Vineta Affair" led to nationwide protests in Haiti.

 In September 1897, the Lüders affair occurred, and its effects lingered for a long time.
 German merchant Emil Lüders was involved in a brawl with police in Port-au-Prince and sentenced to one year in prison.
 Count Schwerin, the imperial envoy at the time, interceded in Lüders' favor.
 He made an appearance at the Presidential Office and formally demanded that Lüders be released.
 President Simon-Sam refused.
 After mediation by the United States, Lüders was nonetheless released and able to leave Haiti.
 Despite this desired end to the affair, the cruiser corvette SMS Charlotte and the cruiser frigate SMS Stein docked in Port-au-Prince harbor in December 1897.
 The commander of the SMS Charlotte, demanded payment of $20,000 in damages to Lüders, permission for his re-entry into Haiti, an apology to the Imperial Government, and the firing of 21-gun salutes in honor of the national flag of the German Empire within an ultimatum of four hours.
 Unable to take action against the German warships, President Simon-Sam was ultimately forced to give in to the German demands.
 This deeply wounded Haitian national pride.